f4exb/picc1101/README.md

 The CC1101 data sheet is available [here](www.ti.com/lit/ds/symlink/cc1101.pdf).

 # Disclaimer
 You are supposed to use the CC1101 modules and this software sensibly.
 Please check your local radio spectrum regulations.

 For Amateur Radio use you should have a valid Amateur Radio licence with a callsign and transmit in the bands and conditions granted by your local regulations also please try to respect the IARU band plan.
+In most if not all countries you are not allowed to transmit encrypted data so please do not route SSL traffic like `https` or `ssh`.
+Use plain `http` or `telnet` instead.

 # Installation and basic usage
 ## Prerequisites